Psychological thriller (masquerading as a romcom), is written and directed by Kristoffer Borgli.

 Emma explains she is deaf in one ear and invites him to restart conversation, leading to a date.

-Two years later, they're engaged.
 By now, we've met Emma's maid of honour Rachel and Charlie's best man Mike.

 A week before the big day, the four of them get drunk and discuss the worst things they've ever done.

-Although this puts immense strain on their relationship, the wedding goes ahead, at the expense of pushing Charlie's mental state to breaking point.
+The wedding goes ahead, at the expense of pushing Charlie's mental state to breaking point.

 Double empathy

-What apparently begins as a sweet romance soon becomes a pitch-black satire.
+What apparently begins as a sweet romance, soon becomes a pitch-black satire.

 Sound design pours glasses of eerie silence, with disconcerting camera angles and abrupt cuts reeking of awkward tension.